 Begin with the Basics

 Every DOS batch script is saved in a file that has a file name extension of ".bat" (short for "batch").
 If you set the extension of any script file to ".bat", then the script is capable of being run in Windows Explorer by merely double-clicking on the file's icon.
 Also, it can be run at a DOS command line, by typing or pasting in the name of the file, and then pressing Enter.
 (The file extension is optional.)
-To demonstrate this, we will now go through the process of developing an extremely simple DOS script.
+To demonstrate this, I will now go through the process of developing an extremely simple DOS script.

 In case you are not familiar with how to obtain a DOS command line, first click on the Windows Start button, then select Programs, then Accessories, and finally Command Prompt.
 If all goes well, then you should be looking at a black window with "Command Prompt" in the blue title bar at the top of it.
 It should be showing you a prompt, such as "C:\>", which indicates the current partition (C: in this example) and the current folder (\, which is the top-level folder).